open-mmlab/mmdetection/docs/en/tutorials/how_to.md

 This tutorial collects answers to any `How to xxx with MMDetection`.
 Feel free to update this doc if you meet new questions about `How to` and find the answers!

-## Backbone network using MMClassification
+## Use backbone network through MMClassification

-The Hierarchy Registry function proposed in MMCV allows modules in various algorithm libraries of OpenMMLab to call each other.
-Users can use backbone networks from MMClassification in MMDetection without implementing a network that already exists in MMClassification.
+The model registry in MMDet, MMCls, MMSeg all inherit from the root registry in MMCV.
+This allows these repositories to directly use the modules already implemented by each other.
+Therefore, users can use backbone networks from MMClassification in MMDetection without implementing a network that already exists in MMClassification.

+### Use backbone network implemented in MMClassification

-Suppose you want to use `MobileNetV3-small` as the backbone network of `RetinaNet`, the sample code is as the following.
+Suppose you want to use `MobileNetV3-small` as the backbone network of `RetinaNet`, the example config is as the following.

 ```python
 _base_ = [